Nokomis Groundwater and Surface Water Issues

 Who is Working to Understand the Concerns?

 Groundwater and surface water management within Minneapolis falls under many different jurisdictions, therefore a group of agencies are working in partnership to evaluate and understand the groundwater impacts.
-Agencies participating in the evaluation include MN Department of Natural Resource (DNR), City of Minneapolis, Minneapolis Park and Recreation Board (MPRB), Minnehaha Creek Watershed District (MCWD), and Hennepin County.
-These agencies are also coordinating with MN Department of Transportation (MnDOT), Minneapolis Airports Commission.
+Agencies participating in the evaluation include MN Department of Natural Resources (DNR), City of Minneapolis, Minneapolis Park and Recreation Board (MPRB), Minnehaha Creek Watershed District (MCWD), and Hennepin County.
+These agencies are also coordinating with MN Department of Transportation (MnDOT), Metropolitan Airports Commission.

 How are these Agencies Working Together?